Robrowno/django-raceway/README.md

 ![About Page](/static/images/readme-images/about-desktop.png)

 #### Experiences
-Note: I moved the 'Explore' buttons on to the bottom right corner of the images to keep the site looking neater
+**Note!** I moved the 'Explore' buttons on to the bottom right corner of the images to keep the site looking neater
 ![Experiences Page](/static/images/readme-images/experiences-desktop.png)

 #### Experiences Detail
 ![Experience-Detail Page](/static/images/readme-images/experience-detail-desktop.png)

 #### Tuition
-Note: The 'Explore' buttons were missing here and added in later in development as I decided I wanted to give the user the ability to explore more information about it.
+**Note!** The 'Explore' buttons were missing here and added in later in development as I decided I wanted to give the user the ability to explore more information about it.
 The icons and captions at the bottom of the page were dropped as I didn't feel they added anything of substance to the page since I was giving detail through the Explore buttons.
 ![Tuition Page](/static/images/readme-images/tuition-desktop.png)

 #### Tuition Detail